DonSchenck/mylocation/README.md

 # mylocation
 Paired with locationms, this web site detects your IP address and your location.
 For use in demonstrating Kubernetes or OpenShift.

-oc new-project csharp
+## Create your project in OpenShift
+It *must* be called 'test' for this demo.

+`oc new-project test` at the command line

+OR

+Use the dashboard to create the new project 'test'.

-Next, get the locationms service running in OpenShift
+## Get the locationms service running in OpenShift

 From the project home page, select "Deploy Image" option.

 Image Name is: quay.io/donschenck/locationms:v2

-When that is up and running, deploy the CSharp web site to your cluster:

-oc create -f mylocation-deployment.yaml

-Create the service:

-In the dashboard, open Workloads -> Deployments
+Accept all of the warnings and defaults values and click the "Deploy" button.

+## Get the C# web site up and running

+From the "Catalog" section of the left-hand menu, choose "Developer Catalog".
+Select the ".NET Core" catalog.
-Click on mylocation
+Click "Create Application"

-Create a route:
-oc expose service locationms
+Use "mylocation" (no quotes) as the name.
+Use "https://github.com/donschenck/mylocation.git" as the Git Repository.
+Select the "Create route" checkbox.
+Click the "Create" button.